 Worse Bet: Fried Chicken Meal

 The Count: 1,030 calories, 96 g carbs

 Skip the fried chicken, mashed potato, and biscuit combo at your local chicken joint.
-Even if you order the white meat chicken breast, this carb and fat-heavy meal could wreak havoc with your blood sugar and your waistline.
-The sodium is more than double the daily limit for people with diabetes, which is 1,500 mg.
+Even if you order the white meat chicken breast, this meal is heavy on carbs and fat.
+It also has more than twice as much sodium as you should get in a day if you have diabetes.